Barry Gurary

 Barry Gurary (also: Gourary, Sholom Dovber or Berke) (b. in Rostov-on-Don, Russia February 10, 1923, d.
 Montclair, New Jersey, United States March 14, 2005) was a rabbi.
-He was the nephew of Menachem Mendel Schneerson, the seventh Lubavitcher rebbe.
+He was the nephew of Rabbi Menachem Mendel Schneerson, the seventh Lubavitcher rebbe.

 Biography

-Barry Gurary was the only son of Rabbi Shemaryahu Gurary and the nephew of Menachem Mendel Schneerson.
+Barry Gurary was the only son of Rabbi Shemaryahu Gurary and the nephew of Rabbi Menachem Mendel Schneerson.
 He married Mina Haskind.

 Gurary's relationship with Schneerson was a source of friction within the family and the Chabad-Lubavitch Hasidic community.

-One year after the death of Yosef Yitzchak Schneersohn, his son-in-law Menachem Mendel Schneerson became the seventh rebbe of the movement, while Shemaryahu Gurary, Barry Gurary's father, held the same positions he had in the past after his brother-in-law had become the seventh (and last) Lubavitcher rebbe.
+One year after the death of his grandfather, Yosef Yitzchak Schneersohn, Menachem Mendel Schneerson became the seventh rebbe of the movement, while Shemaryahu Gurary, Barry Gurary's father, held the same positions he had in the past.

 Agudas Chasidei Chabad v.
 Gourary

-Barry's grandfather the sixth rebbe, Yosef Yitzchak Schneersohn, collected a large library of Jewish texts, which included several hundred rare volumes.
-Barry believed he was entitled to a portion of the library and was supported in this by his mother and his grandfather's librarian, Rabbi Chaim Lieberman.
+Gurary's grandfather, Yosef Yitzchak Schneersohn, collected a large library of Jewish texts, which included several hundred rare volumes.
+Gurary said he was entitled to a portion of the library and was supported in this by his mother and his grandfather's librarian, Rabbi Chaim Lieberman.

-In 1984 Barry Gurary entered the library and clandestinely removed some books which he sold to rare book dealers.
+In 1984, Gurary entered the library and clandestinely removed some books which he sold to rare book dealers.
 One illuminated Passover Haggadah from 1757 was sold for $69,000 to a Swiss book dealer who soon found a private buyer to pay nearly $150,000 for it.
 Gurary was observed on a security camera taking the books.

-Gurary claimed to have his mother's permission and the permission of his aunt, Menachem Mendel Schneerson's wife, to take the books.
+Gurary said he had his mother's permission and the permission of his aunt, Menachem Mendel Schneerson's wife, to take the books.
 His aunt denied giving him permission.
 Schneerson demanded that the volumes be returned.
 When Gurary refused, also refusing Schneerson's summons to a Beth Din (rabbinical court), Schneerson's legal team sought a temporary restraining order that would impound the books still in Gurary's possession, and a ruling that the library was the property of Agudas Chasidei Chabad, the umbrella organization for the Chasidic movement.
 Schneerson's legal team included Nathan Lewin, former ambassador Jerome J. Shestack, and future Solicitor General of the United States Seth Waxman.

-Schneerson argued that the volumes were not the "personal possession" of Gurary's grandfather, but the "communal property" of the Lubavitch Hasidim.
-This argument was supported by a letter from Gurary's grandfather indicating that the books were the heritage of the entire Jewish community.
+Schneerson said that the volumes were not the "personal possession" of Gurary's grandfather, but the "communal property" of the Lubavitch Hasidim.
+This view was supported by a letter from Gurary's grandfather indicating that the books were the heritage of the entire Jewish community.